Eldragon126/Celestial-Flux/README.md

    If there is something you would like to add to an existing node, please run it by me before doing it.
 (208) 821-0245 Also make sure that no one else is editing the node you are editing.
 This is important so that the game doesn't break.

+Comments are king.
+Please comment your code so that other contributors know what you are attempting to do.
+   It can help us all out if everyone knows what everyone is working on.

-   If you have an idea and not sure if the game should be headed in that direction, please just run it by me and I'll approve or veto it.
+If you have an idea and not sure if the game should be headed in that direction, please feel free to run it by me and I'll approve or veto it.
-   I'll approve most ideas as long as it a) makes the game more fun. b) is relevant in some way.
+   I'll approve ideas as long as it a) makes the game more fun. b) is relevant in some way.

 Thank you all contributors for choosing to help work on this project!